Marketers must separate the ‘hot’ from the hype

 Technologies such as self-checkout, distributed commerce, artificially intelligence (AI) and virtual reality (VR) are so new that “most retailers” are also unlikely to make significant investments currently.
 Indeed, they are too far ahead for retail customers, and described as solutions in search of a problem.

-According to the report, marketers should invest in technology that are directly tied to clear and measurable customer value.
-Crucially, they should not focus on “shiny objects” but instead look to strategies and proven technologies that empower customer centric strategies and schemes.
+According to the report, marketers should invest in technology that is directly tied to clear and measurable customer value.
+Crucially, they should not focus on “shiny objects” but instead look to strategies and proven technologies that empower customer-centric strategies and schemes.

 Chosen correctly, the judicious use of technology should lead to heightened customer satisfaction, improved loyalty, and ultimately help to boost the company’s bottom line.
 Ultimately, customers today demand great experiences, and businesses that can deliver that will gain the advantage over their competitors.